openforis/sepal-doc/docs/source/cookbook/ccdc.rst

 |
 **Histogram Matching**

 Histogram Matching is by default disabled.
 This is ok when dealing with already pre-processed monthly basemaps.
-However, if the collection is composed of daily imagery, it is highy recommended to :guilabl:`ENABLE` this option as it will harmonize the radiometry between each single image.
+However, if the collection is composed of daily imagery, it is highy recommended to :guilabel:`ENABLE` this option as it will harmonize the radiometry between each single image.

 CCDC parameters
 ^^^^^^^^^^^^^^^